SurrealAI/surreal/docs/surreal_kube_gke.md

 ```bash
 surreal-kube create cpu-mujoco second-experiment
 ```
 Wait for the nodes to spin up and check out the nodes.
-To list all the experiments that you have, run `kurreal lse (list-experiments)`.
+To list all the experiments that you have, run `surreal-kube lse (list-experiments)`.
 ```bash
 surreal-kube lse
 > foobar-first-experiment